opennextjs/opennextjs-aws/.changeset/seven-moles-pull.md

 "@opennextjs/aws": patch
 ---

-fix: use the turbopack runtime
+fix: use the correct runtime (i.e. webpack or turbopack)